masrenda/freecodecamp-courses/js-algorithms-and-data-structures/stage-1/README.md

 ### 09 - Explore Differences between The var and let Keywords

+Update the code so it only uses the `let` keyword.

 ```js
 let catName = "Oliver";
 let catSound = "Meow!";
 ```

 ### 10 - Declare a read-only Variable with The const Keyword

+Change the code so that all variables are declared using `let` or `const`.
+Use `let` when you want the variable to change, and `const` when you want the variable to remain constant.
+Also, rename variables declared with `const` to conform to common practices.
+Do not change the strings assigned to the variables.

 ```js
 const FCC = "freeCodeCamp";